MicrosoftDocs/Viva/Viva/glint/driver-impact-report.md

 ---
 title: Use the Driver Impact report in Viva Glint
-description: An engagement driver – a key driver - is a factor that directly correlated to an organization's employees' happiness at work. ms.author: SarahBerg
+description: An engagement driver – a key driver - is a factor that directly correlate to an organization's employees' happiness at work. ms.author: SarahBerg
 author: SarahAnneBerg
 manager: pamgreen